1902 Indian Head Penny: Value, Errors, and Rarity

 1902 saw the release of 87,374,704 pennies from Philadelphia.
 The third biggest mintage for the Indian series.

 Identifying this piece is very easy.
 Just look at the obverse.
-You’ll find the date at the bottom.
-As there are no other varieties, you don’t need to check the mint mark.
+You will find the date at the bottom.
+As there are no other varieties, you do not need to check the mint mark.

 What Increases the Value of a Coin

-How much is a 1902 penny worth depends on a few factors.
+How much is a 1902 penny worth?
+It depends on a few factors.
 As long as at least one of these factors clicks with your collectible, it might sell for a good price.

 Condition/Grade: